Important Announcement About Prescriptions (last update 31st March 2020)

 - It can save time by avoiding unnecessary trips or calls to your GP every time you need to order a repeat prescription

-Clinic on the link below for a short video
+Click on the link opposite for a short video.

 If you are on regular medication you will be required to request future issues for all medication required.
 There are a number of different ways patients can request their medication.